Universal torsors and values of quadratic polynomials represented by norms: Quadratic polynomials represented by a norm over

 of $\AA^{\ell-1}_\QQ$, which is of codimension at least $2$ by assumption.

 The fibers of $\pi$ over $\AA^{\ell-1}_\QQ \setminus F$ are geometrically integral.
 The fiber over each rational point in this set is defined by $P(t_1)=N_{K/\QQ}(\zz)$ for some non-zero polynomial $P(t_1)$ of degree at most $2$.
 By Theorem~\ref{thm:Q} for quadratic $P(t_1)$, by rationality for linear $P(t_1)$ and by \cite{MR631309} for constant $P(t_1)$, this has the property that the Brauer--Manin obstruction to the Hasse principle and weak approximation is the only obstruction on any smooth proper model.
 The generic fiber of $\pi$ is a rational variety.
-Therefore, the result follows by an application of \cite[Th\'eor\`eme~3.2.1]{MR1478028}. \end{proof}
+Therefore, the result follows by an application of \cite[Th\'eor\`eme~3.2.1]{MR1478028} (where we can check over $\kbar$ that \emph{condition (*)} of that result holds in our case). \end{proof}